Putting 3D Spatially Sparse Networks on a Diet: Experiment

 \subsection{Experiment Results and Analysis}

-We compress various backbone networks with multiple pruning rates and present the semantic segmentation results on Table~\ref{tbl:semseg} and instance segmentation results on Table~\ref{tbl:insseg}.
+We compress various backbone networks with multiple pruning rates and present the indoor semantic segmentation results on Table~\ref{tbl:semseg}, instance segmentation results on Table~\ref{tbl:insseg}, and outdoor semantic segmentation results on Table~\ref{tbl:semantickitti}.
 We present our analysis of these results in this section.